 - The procurement or acquisition channel through which Amul buys raw material that is milk from villages and diary co-operatives and sends it to the manufacturing facilities which convert the raw material into a wide range of finished goods.

 Amul is well known for its longest advertisement campaign character- the Amul girl.
-Courtesy of Mr. Eustace Fernandes, the creator of the famous mascot, Amul girl has been widely popular with Indian households as she’s not only the butter eating, song singing adorable character that everyone loves, but she’s also an informant of current affairs, taking timely digs through Amul’s commercials.
+Courtesy of Mr. Eustace Fernandes, the creator of the famous mascot, the Amul girl has been widely popular with the Indian households as she’s not only the butter-eating, song-singing adorable character that everyone loves, but also an informant of the current affairs, taking timely digs through Amul’s commercials.
 These commercials hit home and make a point.
 Well, if you have noticed, products such as Amul butter and Cheese are the only ones that are majorly advertised.
 The reason for its absence in hardcore marketing for other products is that the company does not want to give away its margins in marketing and according to the company it spends only around 1% on marketing and advertising.
 No wonder its prices are always better than its competitors despite cut-throat competition.

 Segmentation, Targeting and Positioning (STP) Analysis of Amul